Buying a Condo or Condotel in Hawaii

 - Condominium – non-warrantable

 A warrantable condo is one that meets “Agency” guidelines.
 “Agency” loan programs are Fannie Mae, Freddie Mac and government programs: VA, FHA, and USDA.
-Whether a condominium is considered Warrantable and thereby financeable with an “Agency” loan is dependent upon a variety of factors, including:
+Whether a condominium is considered Warrantable and thereby financeable with an “Agency” loan is dependent upon a variety of factors, including but not limited to:

 - Does the property offer Vacation Rentals?
 A lease of less than six months is considered a short-term rental otherwise known as a vacation rental.

 - Are condo documents available or obtainable?
 A second important requirement to be classified as “warrantable” is the completion, by the property manager, of a Form RR105C, otherwise known as a condo questionnaire.
-There are potential issues that can arise from the RR105C, resulting in the property to be financed with one of our proprietary condo loan programs; see the non-warrantable section below for more information.
+There are potential issues that can arise from the RR105C, which could result in the property being classified as non-warrantable.
+Working with a Makai Mortgage loan officer allows the flexibility of financing the property with one of our proprietary condo loan programs; see the non-warrantable section below for more information.

 Non-warrantable condos are not eligible for the “Agency” loan programs outlined above.
 Your Loan Officer will assist you in determining whether the condo you’ve selected is warrantable or non-warrantable.
 If your condo project does not meet the Agency criteria, Makai Mortgage can offer you one of our proprietary condo loans at a competitive rate.